ipfs/js-ipfs/docs/BROWSERS.md

 </script>
 ```

-More advanced examples and tutorials can be found in the [examples repo](https://github.com/ipfs-shipyard/js-ipfs-examples)
+More advanced examples and tutorials can be found in the [examples](../examples)